AkhilMaithani/AkhilMaithani/README.md

 lName = "Maithani"
 age = 20

-print("Welcome to my gitHub repository, Hope you enjoy it!") print(f"I am {fName} {lName} and I am {age} years old.")
+print("Welcome to my gitHub repository, Hope you like it!") print(f"I am {fName} {lName} and I am {age} years old.")
 ```